YCL92/LowlightENR/README.md

    save_root = './results'	# result path
    ```

-   *This repository provides noise models of 4 devices as referred to the original paper.
-You need to run the noise model estimation script for other camera models not in the list (see next section).
+   *This repository provides pre-trained models of 4 devices as referred to the original paper.
+For other cameras not in the list you need to run the noise model estimation script (see next section).